h-joo/life-in-germany/Upon_Arrival.md

 ## Getting a residence permit ℹ️

 > **Warning** Book for an appointment to get a residence permit as soon you decided to enter Germany.
 In the biggest cities (Berlin, Munich), they are mostly overbooked and sometimes it's not possible to get an appointment for within 3-6 months, so it's important that whenever you know that you need to apply for a residence permit, you immediately book it much ahead of time.
 You can search for "City name + Ausländerbehörde + termin" to look for application sites for appointments.
+> There has been [a reform at 2023-06](https://www.reddit.com/r/germany/comments/14jhbha/germanys_immigration_reform_2023_update/) which lowers the hurdle for immigrants.
+Read the German version for more info.

 If you've done all the previous steps, you're finally reached the bare minimum for applying for a residence permit.
 There are many different type of permit, but I'm going to only list few that I think are relevant.